Download AISHE 2017-18 to 2021-22 Enrolment Data, All India & State-specific

 State-wise Analysis and Annual Growth Rates

-• Maharashtra: Following closely behind Uttar Pradesh, Maharashtra recorded a total enrollment of 4,577,843 in 2021-22, with an AAGR of 2.60 percent (2.87 percent for male students and 2.26 percent for female students).
+- Maharashtra: Following closely behind Uttar Pradesh, Maharashtra recorded a total enrollment of 4,577,843 in 2021-22, with an AAGR of 2.60 percent (2.87 percent for male students and 2.26 percent for female students).

 Gender Dynamics at the State Level

-While several states witnessed an overall increase in enrollment, gender representation varied considerably across different regions.
+While several states witnessed an overall increase in enrolment, gender representation varied considerably across different regions.
 States like Kerala (AAGR of 4.76 percent, with 3.67 percent for male students and 5.61 percent for female students), Mizoram (AAGR of 12.22 percent, with 9.96 percent for male students and 14.68 percent for female students), Manipur (AAGR of 5.64 percent, with 6.61 percent for male students and 4.69 percent for female students), and Meghalaya (AAGR of 3.57 percent, with 1.90 percent for male students and 5.06 percent for female students) had a higher share and faster growth rates for female students compared to male students in 2021-22.

 On the other hand, states such as Gujarat (AAGR of 5.46 percent, with 5.10 percent for male students and 5.94 percent for female students), Haryana (AAGR of 4.86 percent, with 3.78 percent for male students and 5.96 percent for female students), and Madhya Pradesh (AAGR of 10.39 percent, with 10.14 percent for male students and 10.69 percent for female students) exhibited a higher growth rate for male students compared to female students during this period.